RakeJyals/assetto-corsa-lap-logger-plus/README.md

 A lap-logging app for [Assetto Corsa](https://www.assettocorsa.net/home-ac).

-When active the app will record lap times for the current track-vehicle combination, allowing you to analyse your improvement over time in a particular vehicle on a particular track.
+When active the app will record lap times for the current track-vehicle combination.

 ---

-## Features

-> (Theoretical.
-Many of these are goals for the future.)

-Features of in-game app:

-- Recording of track-vehicle combination lap times.
-- Recording of additional information (track conditions, vehicle setup) for in-depth analysis.
-- Displaying previous laps for immediate comparison in-game.

-Features of viewer app:

-- Viewer app for graphing lap times.
-- Ability to compare different setups and conditions.
-- Ability to compare different vehicles on the same track.
-- Live update via database web hooks, allows user to display the app on a separate screen and view up-to-date information.
-- Possible mobile companion app that mimics to the desktop app.

 ## App